 This report contains tables showing a comparison of the actual and expected cases of separation from active service, salary increases due to merit and actual and expected number of deaths among retired members and survivors of deceased members.
 A comparison between the rates presently in use and the recommended revised rates are also shown in this report.
-Additionally, this report contains a recommended change in administrative expenses.
 The table of contents outlines the material contained in this report.